charlesfindlay/ExpITExtraCredit2-MVC/README.md

 ## Exercise 2: Address Book x2

 * Redo the address book you did as a console app as a MVC application.
 You will need to start a new project, but depending on how you wrote the original code, you might be able to reuse some of your work.
-* This project can essentially be done by mimicking the Movie app project.
-No new skills outside of what was already taught.
+* Try to do this project without looking at the insturctions for the Movie app.
+This project can essentially be done by mimicking the Movie app project.
+Because no new skills outside of what was already taught are needed, you'll learn more by doing as much as possible from memory.
-* Implement your search function using LINQ syntax
+* Implement your search function using LINQ syntax.

-## Exercise 3: Dealership

-Create a MVC project for a auto dealership.
-This dealership sells cars, fuel efficient cars, and trucks.
-The dealership also has a policy where a customer can place a 5% deposit down on a vechile and then take it home for 24hrs for test driving.
-Your app should be able to do the following:

-* Create models for the three types of vehichles sold.
-Use inheritance where appropriate.
-* Track customers who bought vehicles and people who have vehicles out on test drives and when the vehicle is due back.
-* The dealership manager should be able to see quickly how many of each type of vehicle are on the lot vs out on test drives.

-Bonus: On the various car detail pages include a picture of the vehicle.
-There are several ways to do this.
+* Add appropriate validation and/or attributes to your model